Mistakes to Avoid as a Pro Se Litigant

 Conversely, pro se litigants who make mistakes lose day in and day out, even with minor infractions.
 This is most often due to lack of knowledge, but judicial bias and lawyer tricks add another layer of peril.
 Lawyers know how to avoid default judgments, dismissals, and summary judgments.
 Pro se litigants rarely do.
 Lawyers skillfully “handle” pro se opposition.
-Most pro se litigants don’t handle lawyers or their own cases.
-In the end, most lose and they do so very quickly.
+Most pro se litigants don’t handle lawyers or their own cases with the skills needed to come out on top.
+In the end, most pro se litigants lose and they do so very quickly.

 Get Our Free 5-Day Course to Your Inbox